VasilGVasilev/simpleChat/NB.md

 onClick={handleClick}

-  onClick always requires a function wrapped in an arrow function or a reference to a function expression, thus, handleClick has to be a predeclared likewise:
+  onClick always requires a function wrapped in an arrow function or a reference to a function expression (which is a function assigned to a variable), thus, handleClick has to be a predeclared likewise:

     const handleSubmit = (e) => {}
     return(